What is the Medicare Prescription Payment Plan?

 You will need to complete a Medicare Prescription Payment Plan Participation Request Form.
 Once submitted, you will get confirmation from your plan that you have been successfully enrolled in the program as of a certain date.

-When should I join the Medicare Prescription Payment Plan?
+When to opt-in the Medicare Prescription Payment Plan

-You will need to opt in each year to the program, even if you stay with the same Medicare Part D plan the following year.
+You will need to opt-in each year to the Medicare Prescription Payment Plan, even if you stay with the same Medicare Part D plan as the previous year.

 Estimating your monthly payments